l2nguyen/metro/README.md

 **To Do List**
 * Transform the CaBi system to use as a proxy for tourism
+* Standardize the data by number of metro cars running in a day.
+Weekends will have fewer
 * More models with different features.
 Adding and dropping features
 * Refine model parameters